- The Nuggets and Spurs are tied 1-1 in their first-round playoff series

 - Denver hasn’t won a game in San Antonio since 2012

-- Bovada still favors the Nuggets to win the series
+- Sportsbooks still favor the Nuggets to win the series

 The Denver Nuggets head to San Antonio even with the Spurs in their best-of-seven first-round playoff series.
 However, history suggests that the Nuggets might already be behind the eight ball.